gapacurar/AIFacade/docs/deployment_and_ci_cd_document.md

 ### Notes

 Tests run in a temporary container with the app context.
+This means the test suite (pytest) is executed inside a disposable Docker container that shares the same environment as the main app including the database, dependencies and config files; ensuring realistic and isolated test conditions without affecting the live environment.

 Secrets (like the API key) must be provided in repository/environment settings.

-**TO DO**
-**Please elaborate more these two sentences.
-These are too abstract.**
+Sensitive values such as API keys, database URLs, or authentication tokens should not be hardcoded in the worklflow code.
+Instead, they must be securely defined in the GitHub repository's Settings > Secrets and variables > Actions.
+These secrets are injected into the CI/CD environment during the build and test process using GitHub's secure mechanism (e.g., via environment variables).
+In conclusion, once real secrets, API Keys etc will be stored in the .env file you should add the .env file to .gitignore and store those secrets in the path provided above.

 ## 9. Assumptions & Requirements